oracle/weblogic-azure/README.md

 The offer provisions the following Azure resources based on Oracle WebLogic Server base images and an Oracle WebLogic Server Enterprise Edition (WLS) with a domain, the Administration Server, and a dynamic cluster set up.

-* The offer includes the choice of the following Oracle WebLogic Server base images
+* The offer includes a choice of operating system, JDK, Oracle WebLogic Server versions.
-    * The **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3** image has WLS 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3.
-    * The **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.4** image has WLS 12.2.1.3.0 and JDK 8 on Oracle Linux 7.4.
-    * The **WebLogic Server 12.2.1.4.0 and JDK 8 on Oracle Linux 7.6** image has WLS 12.2.1.4.0 and JDK 8 on Oracle Linux 7.6.
-    * The **WebLogic Server 12.2.1.4.0 and JDK 8 on Red Hat Enterprise Linux 7.6** image has WLS 12.2.1.4.0 and JDK 8 on Red Hat Enterprise Linux 7.6.
-    * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Oracle Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Oracle Linux 7.6.
-    * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6.
-    * The **WebLogic Server 14.1.1.0.0 and JDK 8 on Oracle Linux 7.6** image has WLS 14.1.1.0.0 and JDK 8 on Oracle Linux 7.6.
-    * The **WebLogic Server 14.1.1.0.0 and JDK 8 on Red Hat Enterprise Linux 7.6** image has WLS 14.1.1.0.0 and JDK 8 on Red Hat Enterprise Linux 7.6.
+   * OS: Oracle Linux or Red Hat Enterprise Linux
+   * JDK: Oracle JDK 8, or 11
+   * WLS version: 12.2.1.3, 12.2.1.4, 14.1.1.0
-* The offer includes the choice of the following Oracle HTTP Server base images
+* The offer includes the choice of the following Oracle HTTP Server (OHS) base images
-    * The **OHS 12.2.1.4.0 and JDK 8 on Oracle Linux 7.3** image has Oracle HTTP Server 12.2.1.4.0 and JDK 8 on Oracle Linux 7.3.
-    * The **OHS 12.2.1.4.0 and JDK 8 on Oracle Linux 7.4** image has Oracle HTTP Server 12.2.1.4.0 and JDK 8 on Oracle Linux 7.4.
-    * The **OHS 12.2.1.4.0 and JDK 8 on Oracle Linux 7.6** image has Oracle HTTP Server 12.2.1.4.0 and JDK 8 on Oracle Linux 7.6.
+   * OS: Oracle Linux
+   * OHS version 12.2.1.4.0
 * Computing resources
     * VMs for Oracle WebLogic Server:
-        * A VM to run the Administration Server named `adminVM` and an arbitrary number of VMs named `mspVM${index}` to run Managed Servers.
-The maximum number of VMs is 5.
-You can add nodes following [the post deployment guidance](https://oracle.github.io/weblogic-azure/cluster/addnode.html).
+        * A VM to run the Administration Server and an arbitrary number of VMs to run Managed Servers.
         * VMs to run Coherence Cache servers.
-You can add nodes for cache server following [the post deployment guidance](https://oracle.github.io/weblogic-azure/cluster/addnode-coherence.html).
         * Operating system as described in the selected base image.
         * Choice of VM size.
-        * Choice of VM administrator authentication type and related credential.
         * An OS disk attached to the VM.
     * VMs for Oracle HTTP Server:
         * A VM to run the Oracle HTTP Server.
         * Choice of VM size.
-        * Choice of VM administrator authentication type and related credential.
         * An OS disk attached to the VM.
 * Network resources
     * A virtual network and a subnet.
 You can also select to bring your own virtual network.
     * A network security group if you select to create a new virtual network.
     * Network interfaces for VMs.
-    * A public IP address assigned to the network interface of `adminVM` if you select to create a new virtual network.
-    * Public IP addresses assigned to the network interfaces of `mspVM${index}` if you choose to create a new virtual network.
+    * Public IP addresses assigned to the network interfaces of the admin server and managed servers.
     * Public IP addresses assigned to the network interfaces of cache machines if you select to create a new virtual network and enable Coherence Cache.
     * A public IP assigned to Oracle HTTP Server if you select to enable it.
-    * A public DNS Zone if user selects to enable custom DNS and create a new DNS zone.
-You can also bring your own DNS Zone.
-    * An A record (Alias record to IPV4 address) to the VM if you select to enable custom DNS.
-    * An A record (Alias record to IPV4 address) to the Oracle HTTP Server if you select to enable custom DNS and enable Oracle HTTP Server.
 * Load Balancer
     * An Oracle HTTP Server if you select to enable it.
 You can upload TLS/SSL certifiacte or use the certificates stored in a key vault to configure HTTPS.
 * Storage resources
     * An Azure Storage Account and a file share named `wlsshare`.
 The mount point is `/mnt/wlsshare`.
     * The storage account is also used to store the diagnostics profile of the VMs.
     * A private endpoint in the same subnet with the VM, which allows the VM to access the file share.
-* Security
-    * An Azure Key Vault will be created for the following scenarios:
-        * Select to upload certificates for Oracle WebLogic Server.
-        * Select to upload certificates for Oracle HTTP Server.
 * Key software components for Oracle WebLogic Server
     * Oracle WebLogic Server Enterprise Edition.
 Version as described in the selected base image.
 The `ORACLE_HOME` is `/u01/app/wls/install/oracle/middleware/oracle_home`.
     * Oracle JDK.
 The version as described in the selected base image.
 The `JAVA_HOME` is `/u01/app/jdk/jdk-${version}`.